syncliteio/SyncLite/README.md

 > If `mvn package` fails with `error: no such command: zigbuild`, you are
 > missing `cargo-zigbuild` — run `cargo install cargo-zigbuild` and retry.
+> Alternatively, pass `-DskipRustCrossCompile=true` to build only the host-arch
+> cdylib and skip the two Linux cross-compile steps.

 macOS (`libsynclite_<rev>.dylib`) still requires running the build on a macOS host — the Apple SDK isn't redistributable so it cannot be